componentjs/guide/component/getting-started.md

 We want to include [normalize.css](https://github.com/necolas/normalize.css), so let's install this remote dependency via the command:
 `component install necolas/normalize.css`.
-If check the __component.json__ file, you'll notice that component add the dependency automatically.
-You can do it also the other way: add a dependency, then run `component install`.
+If you check the __component.json__ file, you'll notice that component add the dependency automatically.
+You can also do it the other way: add a dependency, then run `component install`.

 You should see this output on your stdout:
 ```bash